Big Picture Skiing

 There are three common turn types:

-1. Long turns,
+1. Long turns

 2. short turns

-3. and mogul turns.
+3. mogul turns

 Each common turn type requires a different blend of skills and timing.